 The COVID-19 pandemic hit the US economy like a ton of bricks.
 Some folks were laid off.
 Others shut down their small businesses.
-If you're facing the rest of 2020 with a different financial outlook than you had in 2019, welcome to the club.
+If you're facing the rest of 2021 with a different financial outlook than you had before the pandemic, welcome to the club.
 You're not alone.
 Here, we'll explore a worthy side hustle to help you get by during these unusual times: YouTube.

 We chose YouTube as a side hustle not only for its earning potential but by the personal fulfillment you might get from it.
 You might not make a ton of extra cash at first, but eventually, you'll learn new skills, entertain yourself, and make a little extra money.

 Fortune Magazine says that YouTube is getting more attention than ever, with more than 830,000 individuals using the streaming video platform any given day.
 That's a 40% increase since February.
 Making YouTube videos is both art and science.
 The trick is to find your niche and demonstrate solutions.

 We're not calling it easy money.
 We're calling it fulfillment money.
 It's an opportunity to build your skills, communicate with others, and make a difference in the online community.